Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 .. image:: ./media/X-EBM-02_emmc_Daughter_card.jpg
    :width: 600

-.. note:: For standalone, copy the BOOT.BIN to the SD card.
-For Linux images, you can either boot the VCK190 or vmk180 board using the ready-to-test images as part of the released package path, ``<designpackage>/<vck190 or YAML_DT_BOARD_FLAGS_vmk180>/ready_to_test/emmc_images/linux``, or refer to :ref:`creating-linux-images-using-petalinux` to build your own set of Linux images using the PetaLinux tool.
+.. note:: For the VPK180 production board, emmc images are not provided as part of the design package.
+Only VCK190 and VMK180 emmc images are shared as part of the design package.

 To format the eMMC flash on the Versal ACAP board for the first time, use the following steps: